tanx-libs/precommit-hooks/README.md

 ```

+3. Replicate the `pre_commit_hooks` directory in your codebase.

-3. Run `pre-commit install` in the root directory
+4. Run `pre-commit install` in the root directory

 Now with every new commit, staged files would be checked `<br>`
-to run the hook throughout the exixting codebase, run `pre-commit run --all-files`
+to run the hook throughout the exixting codebase, run `pre-commit run --all-files` to check manually.

 ## Hooks available